Elephant418/Staq-HelloWorld/README.md

 Staq HelloWorld Example
 ========================

-[Staq](https://github.com/pixel418/Staq) modern & innovative PHP framework for enjoyable web development.
+[Staq](https://github.com/pixel418/Staq) is a modern & innovative PHP framework for enjoyable web development.

 This project is a simple Staq HelloWorld example.